 Applications are accepted up to the start of the school year (on or around September 1st).
 However, because seating is limited, you are strongly encouraged to submit your application as soon as your decision is made to attend ALC so as to reserve your space.

-- The remaining tuition balance can either be paid in full on September 1st, or you may take advantage of ALC’s easy monthly payment plan.
-This plan divides your remaining tuition balance into 8 equal monthly payments due on the 15th of each month, with the first payment due on September 15th and the eighth and final payment due on May 15th (Note: there is a nominal monthly service charge applied when taking advantage of the monthly payment plan.).
+The remaining tuition balance can either be paid in full on September 1st, or you may take advantage of ALC’s easy monthly payment plan.
+This plan divides your remaining tuition balance into 8 equal monthly payments due on the 15th of each month, with the first payment due on September 15th and the eighth and final payment due on April 15th (Note: there is a nominal monthly service charge applied when taking advantage of the monthly payment plan).

 Yes, you can and in fact many students do.
 However, please keep in mind that ALC’s program includes a demanding schedule and workload, both during the classroom hours and outside of them.
 Our RA’s can assist out-of-state students with finding part time jobs close to the school’s campus and student housing.
 Note: This link provides a sample schedule that is subject to change.